solliancenet/azure-databricks-dev-guide/automation-orchestration/rest-api.md

 ## Code example using Python

-The following example shows how to create a [Python 3](https://docs.azuredatabricks.net/user-guide/clusters/python3.html#python-3) cluster using the Databricks REST API and the popular [requests](http://docs.python-requests.org/en/master/) Python HTTP library:
+The following example shows how to create a [Python 3](https://docs.azuredatabricks.net/user-guide/clusters/python3.html#python-3) cluster using the Databricks REST API and the popular [requests](http://docs.python-requests.org/en/master/) Python HTTP library.

+The `/api/2.0/clusters/create` method will acquire new instances from Azure if necessary.
+This method is asynchronous; the returned `cluster_id` can be used to poll the cluster status.
+When this method returns, the cluster will be in a PENDING state.
+The cluster will be usable once it enters a RUNNING state.

 ```python
 import requests